Welcome, Wasatch Warrior

 Warriors on three……

-A Message from Wasatch Crest's Alumni Coordinator, Becky Wheelock:
+A Message from Wasatch Crest's Director of Residential Program Operations, Becky Wheelock

 You have worked so hard to get where you are, and your dedication to creating a new life for yourself has not gone unnoticed.
 I can't wait to see the amazing things that the future has in store for you.